Non-local Potts model on random lattice and chromatic number of a plane: The method

 \subsection{The algorithm}

-The simplest possible algorithm is the greedy one, which accepts new configuration only if its energy smaller or equal.
+The simplest possible algorithm is the greedy one, which accepts the new configuration only if its energy is smaller or equal.
 The well known drawback of this procedure is the tendency of the system to fall into the closest state, corresponding to the local minimum, which can be quite far from the global minimum.
-The simulated annealing algorithm \cite{sa} suits much better for this task and differ from greedy algorithm by possibility of accepting state with higher energy.
-The probability of such event decreases over the time and eventually system comes to the state which we consider as vacuum state.
-The algorithm starts from initial configuration of randomly distributed and colored particles and goes throw all of them in random order.
+The simulated annealing algorithm \cite{sa} suits much better for this task and differs from the greedy algorithm by a possibility of accepting a state with higher energy.
+The probability of such an event decreases over time and eventually system comes to the state which we consider as a vacuum state.
+The algorithm starts from the initial configuration of randomly distributed and colored particles and goes through all of them in random order.
 The positions of particles are fixed while their colors are changed to random color at every step.
-If the energy decreases or stays unchanged then new color is accepted.
+If the energy decreases or stays unchanged then a new color is accepted.
 But if the energy increases then new color is accepted with probability $P = \exp[(E - E^\prime)/T]$, where $E$ is the energy of current state, $E^\prime$ is the energy of new state and $T$ is artificial temperature which decreases as some function of the step number.
 By trying different decrease functions we have chosen linear dependence, corresponding to $T_{n+1} = T_n - \Delta T$.
-After visiting all particles the $T$ is decreased and above process is repeated until the temperature reaches zero.
-As algorithm is running the probability of accepting configuration with higher energy is going down making harder for the system to leap between minima.
+After visiting all particles the $T$ is decreased and the above process is repeated until the temperature reaches zero.
+As the algorithm is running the probability of accepting configuration with higher energy is going down making harder for the system to leap between minima.